p-skaisgiris/code-academy-exercises/html_css_exercises.md

-# HTMl and CSS exercises
+# HTML and CSS exercises

 ## CSS